one-loop/redlookit/README.md

 # 📪 Reddit Mailbox
-Browse reddit while looking like your doing work
+Browse reddit while looking like you're reading your email

 ## 📌 How to use?
 1. Go to https://one-loop.github.io/